-On Election Day in November, Richmond voters will decide the fate of an Urban One casino referendum.
+On Election Day in November, voters will decide the fate of a Richmond casino referendum.

 The Richmond City Council on Monday voted to approve the project’s operator and site.
 By doing so, councilmembers formally OK’d the project for the November ballot.

 Now, with a simple majority on Nov.
-2, voters would approve the construction of the proposed $600 million One Casino + Resort.
+2, voters would approve the construction of the proposed $600 million Virginia casino.

 Richmond received six proposals for the casino-resort.
 Ultimately, the city’s Resort Casino Evaluation Panel selected the proposal from Urban One, a Maryland-based media conglomerate.
 The company, which owns a number of radio stations in Richmond, teamed with Peninsula Pacific Entertainment on the project.
 PPE is the parent company of Virginia’s Colonial Downs racetrack and Rosie’s Gaming Emporiums.

 If voters green-light the project in the Virginia capital city, it’ll join four other cities that recently voted in favor of casinos.

 Location was key for Urban One casino referendum